 He looked at her, letting the lemons drop but snatching the guava out of the air.
 He tossed it to a servant, who began peeling it for him.

 “My previous life, Blushweaver.
 These are skills that I--Lightsong--have no right to know.
 Yet, whomever I was before I died, he could juggle.
 He knew about sailing.
-And he could sketch people.”
+And he could sketch.”

 “We’re not supposed to worry about the people we were before,” Blushweaver said.

 “I’m a God,” Lightsong said, taking back a plate containing the peeled and sliced guava, then offering a piece to Blushweaver.
-“I’ll worry about whatever I damn well please.”
+“And, by the Colors, I’ll worry about whatever I please.”

 She paused, then smiled and took slice.
 “Just when I thought I had you figured out. . . .”